-A control valve in a piping system used to reduce the pressure of compressible fluids to manage the fluid flow.
+A control valve in a piping system is used to reduce the pressure of compressible fluids to manage the fluid flow.
 This reduction in pressure creates noise and vibration problems in the pipe system.
 That can further generate damage to pipes and valves.

 - To divide pressure drop into stages and create backpressure in downstream of the valve.

 The problem with the first choice is that it will need a large body of control valve that will become even more expensive and also increase its weight which will create some problems with its maintenance.